wlswotmd/gef/docs/FAQ.md

 ## Where is `gef.py`?
 GEF (`gef.py`) is placed in `/root/.gdbinit-gef.py` by default.
 GEF is one file.

-## How to change the location of GEF?
-Move `/root/.gdbinit-gef.py` and edit `/root/.gdbinit`.

-If you want to use GEF as a user other than root, add `source /path/to/.gdbinit-gef.py` to that user's `$HOME/.gdbinit`.

 ## What is `~/.gef.rc`?
 This is the GEF config file.
 Not present by default.